American Rescue Plan Act

 https://iheartmac.org/en/projects/the-american-rescue-plan-act

-The State of Oregon has also separately granted ARPA funds to McMinnville.
-This funding will support Business Resiliency with the intent to assist local employers and businesses in their economic recovery from the impacts of COVID-19 and the global pandemic.
+The State of Oregon separately granted ARPA funds to McMinnville to support Business Resiliency with the intent to assist local employers and businesses in their economic recovery from the impacts of COVID-19 and the global pandemic.

 City of McMinnville's funding supports 28 first-phase projects: